Marlins vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 36 hits with five doubles, a triple, two home runs and six walks.
-He has driven in 15 runs with nine stolen bases.
+- Hoerner has five doubles, a triple, two home runs, six walks and 15 RBI (37 total hits).
+He has swiped nine bases.

-- Hoerner has hit safely in three straight games.
-In his last five games he is hitting .227 with a triple, a home run, a walk and six RBI.
+- Hoerner has recorded at least one hit in four straight games.
+During his last five outings he is hitting .190 with a triple, a walk and four RBI.

 Hoerner Recent Games